juntagrico/juntagrico/docs/settings.rst

 ASSIGNMENT_STRING
 -----------------
-  The description text for job assignemnts, if you use something special
+  The description text for job assignments, if you use something special

   Type: String